Chase Sapphire Preferred® Card

 For premium travel credit cards, the Platinum Card from American Express is the best option for frequent flyers.
 You get 5x points on flights booked directly from the airline or through AmexTravel.com.
 Card benefits include a $200 airline fee credit, fee credit for Global Entry or TSA PreCheck, and complimentary airport lounge membership to The Centurion, International American Express, and Priority Pass Select, Delta Sky Club.
 There are many other travel and retail benefits that exceed the $550 annual fee.

-Wrap Up on the Chase Sapphire Preferred Benefits
+Wrap Up on the Chase Sapphire Preferred Bonus and Benefits

 The Chase Sapphire Preferred is one of the best flexible travel rewards cards because of its redemption options.
 Your points are worth 1 cent each for cash and gift card rewards.
 Your points are worth 1.25 cents each when you redeeming for award travel.
 You can also transfer them on a 1:1 basis to airline and hotel partners including Southwest, United, JetBlue, and Hyatt.